genzyy/bikayi-codefiles/README.md

 - tailwindcss
 - postcss
 - prettier
+- popperjs

 ## Routes

-- `/` The Home route shows all the prizes and the awardees.
+- `/` The Home route shows all the prizes and the awardees with special awardees at top.
--